Ultimate Dayton Real Estate Investing Guide for 2026

 Foreclosure Laws

-Experienced mortgage note investors are fully well-versed in their state’s regulations regarding foreclosure.
-Some states require mortgage documents and others use Deeds of Trust.
-Lenders might have to receive the court’s permission to foreclose on a property.
-You only need to file a notice and initiate foreclosure process if you’re using a Deed of Trust.
+Experienced mortgage note investors are fully well-versed in their state's regulations for foreclosure.
+Many states require mortgage documents and others utilize Deeds of Trust.
+You might have to receive the court's permission to foreclose on a mortgage note's collateral.
+A Deed of Trust allows you to file a notice and continue to foreclosure.

 Mortgage Interest Rates

-Note investors should consistently be aware of the prevailing market mortgage interest rates, private and traditional, in possible note investment markets.
+Note investors should always be aware of the prevailing market interest rates, private and conventional, in possible mortgage note investment markets.

 Demographics